TheForgottened/computer-science-engineering/GPS/final-assignment/README.md

 Here you can find all the documentation.

-The source coude can be found in [this repository](https://github.com/TheForgottened/flashee).
+The source code can be found in [this repository](https://github.com/TheForgottened/flashee).